cprafullchandra/EmissaryWST/developer_docs/INTEGRATIONS.md

 # Integrations

 In line with supporting Peter's omnichannel, we've setup certain integrations with our App to support various forms of communication.
 They are currently: Twilio, Email, Slack and through Zapier: FB Messenger, Typeform, and Trello (and again Slack).
 Also it should be noted that these integrations only work for checkin and not for Appointment creation, editing, or deletion.
 Beyond regular workflow integrations, we also monitor user interaction with Secretariat via Mouseflow.
+For our pipeline, we have integrations with CodeClimate, TravisCI, and SauceLabs.

 ## Twilio